 Krantz presented the following report on the Destination Riverbanks projects:

-Entry/Grizzly/Otter (EGO) – The grizzly and otter exhibits opened to the public on Wednesday, June 10th and were an instant hit with our guests.
-We are still on target to open the new gift shop on July 3rd and the entry on July 23rd.
+Entry/Grizzly/Otter (EGO) – The grizzly bear and otter exhibits opened to the public on Wednesday, June 10, and were an instant hit with our guests.
+We are still on target to open the new gift shop on July 3 and the entry on July 23.
 The only significant items remaining are the completion of the entry gate and signage in the plaza outside the gate.

 Sea Lion -- Rodgers continues to make tremendous progress on the sea lion exhibit.
 All of the foundation work and exterior walls on both the sea lion holding building and the public viewing building is complete, as is the slab-on-grade floors.
 Work has now shifted to exterior walls.

 Children’s Garden -- Construction at all levels of this project continues to progress.
-Krantz noted that construction has reached a level that the size and scope of the garden can now be appreciated.
+Krantz noted that construction has reached a level at which the size and scope of the garden can now be appreciated.

-Rivermont Parking Lot -- The new Rivermont parking lot was completed on Friday, May 15 and has performed as hoped.
-Krantz reminded the Commission that the final one-and-a-half-inch layer of asphalt on the new lot will now be installed until after the CSX bridge is complete next year.
+Rivermont Parking Lot -- The new Rivermont parking lot was completed on Friday, May 15, and has performed as hoped.
+Krantz reminded the Commission that the final one-and-a-half-inch layer of asphalt on the new lot will not be installed until after the CSX bridge is complete next year.

-CSX Pedestrian Bridge – On May 27, 2015 a meeting was held at the Richland County Transportation Penny office between a number of Riverbanks, Rodgers Builders and County staff to discuss the Riverbanks/CSX bridge project.
+CSX Pedestrian Bridge – On May 27, 2015, a meeting was held at the Richland County Transportation Penny office between a number of Riverbanks, Rodgers Builders and Richland County staff to discuss the Riverbanks/CSX bridge project.
 Commission Chairman Bartlett also attended the meeting.
-Based on Riverbanks intention to have Rodgers Builders construct the bridge as a Change Order to the existing contract, the discussion centered around Small Local Business Enterprise (SLBE) participation (there will be no Disadvantaged Business Enterprise (DBE) participation due to an absence of federal funding) however, it was made clear that SLBE participation is very important to Richland County Council.
+Based on Riverbanks’ intention to have Rodgers Builders construct the bridge as a Change Order to the existing contract, the discussion centered around Small Local Business Enterprise (SLBE) participation (there will be no Disadvantaged Business Enterprise (DBE) participation due to an absence of federal funding); however, it was made clear that SLBE participation is very important to Richland County Council.
 The County’s procurement staff noted that they would assign an SLBE goal for the bridge based on the engineer's estimate provided by Todd Sease.
 Several days after the meeting Krantz was informed that the goal was set at 21%, an amount far exceeding expectations.
 This was communicated to Rodgers and they have been working diligently ever since to recruit qualified subcontractors to meet that goal.

-A discussion was then held about what other items might be covered by the Transportation Penny Tax in the Zoo’s overall the bridge project cost, in particular design and engineering.
+A discussion was then held about what other items might be covered by the Transportation Penny Tax in the Zoo’s overall bridge project cost, in particular design and engineering.
 The County staff never directly answered this question but simply agreed to review this topic once a construction price is set.
-The County did agree that costs associated with CSX requirements associated with construction of the bridge (flagmen, etc.) are legitimate costs.
+The County did agree that costs associated with CSX requirements regarding construction of the bridge (flagmen, etc.) are legitimate costs.
 Krantz inquired about the County’s intended use of the remaining funds.
-The County was clear that some if not all funding identified for the “second phase” of the project must directed towards the Greystone interchange ramp.
+The County was clear that some if not all funding identified for the “second phase” of the project must be directed towards the Greystone interchange ramp.
 Krantz asked about directing some of these funds to the new Rivermont parking lot as previously discussed, based on the Zoo’s position that this parking lot is a main component of reducing traffic back-up onto the ramp and I-126.
 Rob Perry denied having previously agreed to this position.
 Following the meeting, Commission Chairman Bartlett and Krantz held a sidebar discussion with Perry who again denied having agreed previously to fund the Rivermont parking lot.